As new and/or soon-to-be believers, we soon must face the unenviable position of selecting and attending a new church. We must go church shopping.

 For those that have not yet been to a church service and are simply seeking, this post will equally apply to you.

 So what considerations go into church shopping?
 We must be careful that we do not forgo the fundamentals in our selection.

 It is not unreasonable to want to like your pastor.
 We just need to ensure that we don’t pass up scriptural soundness for a compelling personality.
-We ensure scriptural soundness through our own knowledge of the Bible and by checking the pastor’s teachings against it.
+We ensure scriptural soundness through our own knowledge of the Bible and by testing the pastor’s teachings with it.

 - Is the church conveniently located?

 - Are there convenient service times?